 The FLA brings together business, civil society and universities to learn, share, and collaborate in responsible supply chain practices.
-The challenges in apparel and footwear supply chains are complex and multi- faceted, and increasingly, investors, consumers, workers, governments, and civil society organizations are demanding that companies not only understand their supply chain but are accountable to the workers.
-Universities have historically played a key role in moving the apparel supply chains toward responsible practices at FLA.
+The challenges in agricultural supply chains are complex and multifaceted, and increasingly, investors, consumers, workers, governments, and civil society organizations demand that companies not only understand their supply chain but be accountable to workers.
+Universities have historically played a key role in moving the apparel supply chains toward responsible practices with the FLA.